 - Support opportunities for educational and recreational experiences in the forest and;

-- Enhance pathways and connections between Champlain Park, the Ottawa River and the broader community.
+- Enhance connections between Champlain Park, the Ottawa River and the broader community.

 NCC Grid Forest Map (Version 13-JAN-2016)